IBM/charts/GUIDELINES.md

 &nbsp;

+# Verifying Developed Charts
+IBM provides trial and Community Edition-based offerings for IBM Cloud Private in case you do not have access to the paid version.
+Links to information regarding these offerings is available from [the "Getting Started" section in the README.md.](https://github.com/IBM/charts/blob/master/README.md#getting-started)

+&nbsp;

 # Contributing to the IBM Community charts repository

 Rules for contributing to the IBM Community charts repository are covered in [CONTRIBUTING.md](https://github.com/IBM/charts/blob/master/CONTRIBUTING.md), which is hosted in the GitHub repository itself.